leonardopetrini/learning-italian-names/README.md

 ### 2-nd order statistics (two-points correlations)

-These already start to look more italianish.
+These already start to look more Italianish.

 ~~~~
 vintona.